tokkonopapa/WordPress-IP-Geo-Block/README.md

 This simple sysmtem will protect your admin screen from attack such as Arbitrary File Uploading, SQL Injection (SQLi), Cross Site Request Forgeries (CSRF) and etc via `wp-admin/admin.php` and `wp-admin/admin-{ajax|post}.php` with a query parameter `action`.
-And then it doesn't affects the request for non-logged-in user.
+Moreover, it doesn't affects the request for non-logged-in user.

 On the other hand, the details of above process are slightly delicate.
 For